 Upon walking down from my hotel room, running late for the 7pm rendezvous that, I was greeted by the sight of two Sisters sitting in a car.
 The strangeness of the sight was amplified by the dark shroud of the African night.

 When I had located Sister Eva, she was talking to Peter about my whereabouts.
 She had with her a giant cake and presented it to me as her two fellow sisters popped out of the car and flanked her.
 The cake itself was iced with 'Happy Birthday Thomas' and was an exceptionally sweet gesture.
 This wasn't bad considering I had only met Eva for all of ten minutes the year before.

 Around thirty minutes prior to Eva's arrival, Grace Kamusiime has arrived at Green Hills.
 She has changed a lot since leaving Kigezi.
 The most notable difference is definitely that the gone is the uniformly short-clipped hair of the female students and in is the more fashionable braids.

 It was lovely to see her because she had been saving for months just to be able to come to Kabale and see the William Morris crew.
 She had also brought along with her a birthday gift of a picture frame with 'I Love You' written on it.
-I must admit I was concerned for a moment before she said that it was to put a picture of myself and Jeannie in.
+I must admit I was concerned for a moment before she said that it was to put a picture of myself and my loved ones in.

 Another birthday in Uganda, but the last for the foreseeable future.